Security Service of Ukraine: 1990s–2005

 The SBU's State Directorate of Personal Protection is known for its former Major Mykola Mel'nychenko, the communications protection agent in President Leonid Kuchma's bodyguard team.
 Mel'nychenko was the central figure of the Cassette Scandal (2000)—one of the main events in Ukraine's post-independence history.
 SBU became involved in the case when Mel'nychenko accused Leonid Derkach, SBU Chief at the time, of several crimes, e.g., of clandestine relations with Russian mafia leader Semyon Mogilevich.
 However, the UDO was subsumed into the SBU after the scandal, so Mel'nychenko himself has never been an SBU agent.

 Later, the SBU played a significant role in the investigation of the Georgiy Gongadze murder case, the crime that caused the Cassette Scandal itself.

 In 2004, General Valeriy Kravchenko, SBU's intelligence representative in Germany, publicly accused his agency of political involvement, including overseas spying on Ukrainian opposition politicians and German TV journalists.
 He was fired without returning home.
 After a half-year of hiding in Germany, Kravchenko returned to Ukraine and surrendered in October 2004 (an investigation is underway).

 Later, the agency commanders became involved in the scandal around the poisoning of Viktor Yushchenko—a main candidate in the 2004 Ukrainian presidential election.
 Yushchenko felt unwell soon after supper with SBU Chief Ihor Smeshko, at the home of Smeshko's first deputy.
 However, neither the politician himself nor the investigators have ever directly accused these officers.
-It is also important to note that the Personal Protection department has been officially responsible for Yushchenko's personal security since he became a candidate.
+The Personal Protection department has been officially responsible for Yushchenko's personal security since he became a candidate.
 During the Orange Revolution, several SBU veterans and cadets publicly supported him as president-elect, while the agency as a whole remained neutral.

 2005–2010

 In 2005, soon after the elections, sacked SBU Chief Smeshko and other intelligence agents stated their own version of the revolution's events.
 They claimed to have prevented militsiya from violently suppressing the protests, contradicting the orders of President Kuchma and threatening militsiya with armed involvement of SBU's special forces units.
 This story was first described by the American journalist C.J.
 Chivers of The New York Times and has never been supported with documents or legally.

-The SBU is widely suspected of illegal surveillance and eavesdropping of offices and phones.

 An episode of human rights abuse by SBU happened during the case of serial killer Anatoly Onoprienko.
 Yuriy Mozola, an initial suspect in the investigation, died in SBU custody in Lviv as a result of torture.
 Several agents were convicted in the case.
 The SBU remains a political controversial subject in Ukrainian politics.